 It is a good idea to have a disaster recovery plan for major catastrophes, but there are a number of actions you can take to prevent disaster -- or at least minimize the chances of an Active Directory disaster such as the accidental bulk deletion of objects.

 One of those actions is to create a replication lag site.
 Very simply, the lag site is an Active Directory site that is intentionally a few days to a week behind the rest of the domain.
-Of course, there are some gotchas when doing this, which we'll discuss shortly, but the lag site basically preserves a live backup of the Active Directory.
+Of course, there are some gotchas when doing this, which we

 Now, remember that administrator who -- mistakenly, of course -- recently deleted an organizational unit (OU) with 10,000 users?
 Your only alternative is to do an authoritative restore (and hope your backup media is valid).
 That means you have to perform the following authoritative restore process: